How to Leverage Predictive Uncertainty Estimates for Reducing Catastrophic Forgetting in Online Continual Learning: Experiments

-Table \ref{tab:cifar10} shows the results for all the uncertainty metrics and sorting strategies employed for populating the memory.
-From the values reported in the tables, we can observe that selecting the most representative samples for each class ('Bottom' column) consistently improves the results in terms of both accuracy (A) and forgetting (F) across all the considered uncertainty scores and memory sizes.
-Thus, our results indicate that the \textit{easiest-to-remember} samples are beneficial in improving the predictive performance of the learning model and in reducing considerably CF. \\ To provide a graphical intuition of the differences between the sorting strategies and their plausible effect on the learning capabilities of the model, Figure \ref{fig:bottom_vs_top} depicts a subset of class-specific samples stored in the memory at the end of the training for the two opposite population strategies, i.e. bottom-k and top-k.
+To provide a graphical intuition of the differences between the sorting strategies and their plausible effect on the learning capabilities of the model, Figure \ref{fig:bottom_vs_top} depicts a subset of class-specific samples stored in the memory at the end of the training for the two opposite population strategies, i.e. bottom-k and top-k.
 By inspecting the images, we note that the ones selected via the bottom-k strategy show some consistency and are easily identifiable as birds.
 On the opposite side, the top-k samples present images with a different perspective, zooming, or background making it more difficult, even for the human eye, to identify a bird.
-For this reason, we believe that the easiest-to-remember images are more useful to the model for recalling the past information while the easiest-to-forget data points may hamper the generalization of the model – since we could be in the presence of noisy images or outliers. \\ The comparison among the different uncertainty strategies suggests that BI outperforms the other metrics in most cases.
-While the difference among the accuracy values is less pronounced, BI stands out in its effectiveness at mitigating CF. Finally, in Table \ref{tab:LT} we evaluate our findings in the more realistic long-tailed data imbalance scenario.
+For this reason, we believe that the easiest-to-remember images are more useful to the model for recalling the past information while the easiest-to-forget data points may hamper the generalization of the model – since we could be in the presence of noisy images or outliers.

+Finally, in Table \ref{tab:LT} we evaluate our findings in the more realistic long-tailed data imbalance scenario.
 In both cases (artificial and real data imbalance), the results support our findings from the standard balanced setting: BI substantially reduces CF while delivering competitive or improved predictive performance.